Deltares-research/geost/README.md

 ## Installation (developer)
 We use [Pixi](https://github.com/prefix-dev/pixi) for package management and workflows.

-With pixi installed, navigate to the folder of the cloned repository and run:
+With pixi installed, navigate to the folder of the cloned repository and run the following to install all GeoST dependencies:

     pixi install

-To install all GeoST dependencies.
 Next install GeoST in editable mode by running the pixi task 'install':

     pixi run install